-1 During a CBT examination, all questions are successively displayed on screen.
+2 During a CBT examination, all questions are successively displayed on screen.
 The candidates answer all the questions on a computer.
 The scoring is also done on a computer.
 Answers to closed questions are automatically scored, while answers to open-ended questions are scored by a teacher.

-National Examination Board commissioned a computer based version of the school leaving examination for basic level foreign languages.
+The first experiments with innovative computer based assessments within the setting of National Examinations started in the late 1990's.
+Our activities then were already focused on the development of assessments that would go beyond computer based delivery of paper based tests.
+In 1998, the National Examination Board commissioned a computer based version of the school leaving examination for basic level foreign languages.
 This computer based examination should include: listening, reading, writing and speaking.
 The first prototype (a digital "language village" with a simulated holiday trip to villages in France, England or Germany) met most of the technical specifications and requirements.
 In the final version the speaking component had to be skipped due to limitations of the commercial software that we used and students had to register their answers on paper because the risk of errors in the answer database could not be eliminated.
 Despite of these drawbacks the digital language village was released as an official examination.